 - Plugins on third-party websites

-Facebook gathers information from your account
+Facebook data gathered from your account

-This sounds self-explanatory but consider what kind of information you have given for your account!
+This sounds self-explanatory, but consider what kind of personal data you have given for your account.
 When you create a Facebook account, you need to enter your name, phone number, date of birth, and gender.
-But this is only a start.
+But these are only the base requirements.
 The social media giant recommends that you enter all sorts of additional information to help people get to know you.
 This includes your hometown, your educational and work histories, and relationship status.
 It even gives you the option to submit what kinds of music and television you enjoy.

-When you use a new app or website, typically you need to create new login credentials.
+When you create user profiles on new apps or websites, typically you need to create new login credentials.
 But in recent years, these apps and websites have begun to offer alternate logins to streamline the login process: instead of creating individual accounts, you can “sign in with Google” or “sign in with Facebook.”
-If you have ever clicked “Sign in with Facebook” and used your login credentials to join a new app or website, they can track your activity with that app and keep it in their own database.
+If you have ever clicked “sign in with Facebook” and used your login credentials to join a new app or website, Facebook can track your activity with that app and keep it in their own database.
 This is because your account with these apps is linked to your Facebook account.

 Have you ever reached the end of an article online and seen the option to give it a “thumbs up” or leave a comment?
-These, too, are from Facebook.
-When you like an article, that information goes straight to Facebook.
+These are also linked to your Facebook account.
+When you like an article, that information goes straight to the social media site.
 It allows them to better understand the kinds of things you like, agree with, and want to hear more about.
-This information is not as explicit as offering up your spouse’s name to Facebook on your profile, but it still gives them greater insight as to who you are.
+This information is not as explicit as putting your spouse’s name on your profile, but it still gives them greater insight as to who you are.

-What if you don’t have a Facebook account?
+What if you don’t have an account?